hh-cookbooks/ii/README.md

 The default recipe will loop through all the sputink profiles and create metapackages that depend on the listed packages.
-The metapackages are of the form sputnik-#{id}, ie sputnik-my-profile.
+The metapackages are of the form ii-#{id}, ie ii-my-profile.

-A local repo will be created (in /var/lib/sputnik-repo by default), and a gpg key will be created for root to sign packages and the repository.
+A local repo will be created (in /var/lib/ii-repo by default), and a gpg key will be created for root to sign packages and the repository.

-This local repo is added to /etc/apt/sources.list.d, making the sputnik metpackages within it available.
+This local repo is added to /etc/apt/sources.list.d, making the ii metpackages within it available.

 At this point you can use aptitude, synaptic, apt-get to install the profiles you want, and 'apt-get autoremove sputnick-profile-name' will remove the metapackage and all it's dependencies automatically.

 We may want to automatically and and remove the profiles completely within the recipe, but I'm not doing that yet.

-ie: at the end of the recipe, any sputnik-* metapackages that are not enabled are removed.
+ie: at the end of the recipe, any ii-* metapackages that are not enabled are removed.

 https://help.ubuntu.com/community/MetaPackages